Over 1 day

 - Take the first piece and align it so that it slightly overhangs all the edges of the stile.

 - Peel one corner of the backing away and then press it into place.
 Continue to peel away the backing and press the adhesive side down as you go.

-- Once the strip is in place, take a small wood block and firmly press down the length of the strip to force out any air bubbles and ensure the glue adheres firmly and smoothly.
+- Take a small wood block and firmly press down the length of the strip.
+This will force out any air bubbles so the glue adheres firmly and smoothly.

 - Repeat this process with the adjacent stile.

 - Using a utility knife and a ruler or straight edge as guide, trim the excess veneer from all the edges of the stiles.

 Apply the veneer to the rails of the cabinet.
 Make sure it overlaps the stiles on both sides.

 - Use a carpenter square to line up the join between the two pieces of veneer.